 Although it contains a limited amount of The Rock, he steals every scene he’s in, delivering cheesy one-liners with a ton of charisma that can make the biggest cynic smile.

-James Wan understands what the correct tone of a Fast and Furious film should be, that being a film that contains a ton winks to the audience throughout.
-However, he also applied a very intelligent, poignant ending to honor the memory of Paul Walker, somehow managing to honor his memory in the middle of death-defying stunts that still lose track of physics.
+James Wan finds the correct tone of a Fast and Furious film, a film that contains a ton winks to the audience throughout.
+However, he also applied a very intelligent, poignant ending to honor the memory of Paul Walker, somehow balancing it with death-defying stunts that still lose track of physics.

 #1: Fast Five (2011)

-Fast Five was the film that finally embraced the cheese and silliness that this over-the-top action franchise needs.
-By now, you may realize that I love The Rock and all his musclely goodness, and the monument of a man is in full effect as the main antagonist against Paul Walker and Vin Diesel.
+Fast Five was the film that finally embraced the cheese and silliness that this over-the-top action franchise needed.
+The Rock and all his musclely goodness was a perfect injection into these films, and the monument of a man is on full display as the main antagonist against Paul Walker and Vin Diesel.

 The best moment (which I may consider the best in the entire franchise) is the absurd chase through the streets of Brazil which includes one car dragging a safe through the road and causing millions in property damage.
 The franchise finally had the heist element that it needed all along.

 This is the film that turned the franchise into the one that many enjoy today.
 It’s silly, ridiculous, and everything that a Fast and Furious movie should be.
 It deserves all the praise it receives.

 Thank you for reading!
 What are your thoughts on The Fast and Furious franchise?
 Comment down below!